vulcanize/vulcanizedb/README.md

 `./scripts/start_blockchain`

+### IPC File Paths

+The default location for Ethereum is:
+ - `$HOME/Library/Ethereum` for Mac
+ - `$HOME/.ethereum` for Ubuntu
+ - `$GOPATH/src/gihub.com/8thlight/vulcanizedb/test_data_dir/geth.ipc` for private blockchain.

+**Note the location of the ipc file is outputted when you connect to a blockchain.
+It is needed to start the listener below**

 ## Running Listener

 1. Start a blockchain.
 2. In a separate terminal start listener (ipcDir location)
     - `go run main.go --ipcPath /path/to/file.ipc`

-### IPC File Paths

-The default location for the Ethereum blockchain to be stored is:
- - `$HOME/Library/Ethereum` for Mac
- - `$HOME/.ethereum` for Ubuntu
- - `$GOPATH/src/gihub.com/8thlight/vulcanizedb/test_data_dir/geth.ipc` for private blockchain.

 ## Running the Tests